 While buying a home may be one of the most important decisions in one’s life, selling a home may be one of the most stressful.
-At Perera Law we will take care of every legal aspect of selling your home from speaking directly with your real estate agent when necessary to paying out existing mortgages and debts and depositing the net sale proceeds into your account if desired.
+Perera Law will take care of every legal aspect of selling your home from speaking directly with your real estate agent to paying out existing mortgages and debts and depositing the net sale proceeds into your account if desired.
 Our goal is to make the entire process as streamlined and hassle free for you whether your plan is to enjoy the proceeds of your sale or reinvest in a new home.

-We can assist with any changes to property ownership, such as spousal transfers or changing the type of ownership or ownership shares and will advise you on any repercussions of doing so, including the implications when dealing with the matrimonial home.
+Perera Law can assist with any changes to property ownership, such as spousal transfers or changing the type of ownership or ownership shares and will advise you on any repercussions of doing so, including the implications when dealing with the matrimonial home.

 When buying a new home from a builder you can get bogged down in all the fine details and “legalese” of the agreement.
 Let Perera Law review your agreement for you to ensure you understand yours and the builders rights and obligations.
-We can also write to the builder’s lawyer to “cap” the levy surcharge that is added to the purchase price.
+Perera Law can also write to the builder’s lawyer to “cap” the levy surcharge that is added to the purchase price.

 Home Insurance, sometimes referred to as fire insurance, is a type of property insurance that is meant to cover losses and damages to one’s home.
 If you will be acquiring a mortgage that will be secured by your home, then the mortgagee will require you to obtain home insurance as a condition of them lending money to you and will ask that their name and interest is noted on the insurance policy.